shakibbinkabir/nudge/README.md

 To provide beautiful background images without requiring every user to sign up for a developer account, Nudge uses a proxy API.

+Note: Temporarily unavailable.
+The steps below guide you to use your own Pexels key.

--   **How it works:** When you use the "Free API Key" option, the extension communicates with this secure backend, which fetches an image from Pexels and sends it back to you.
+-   **How it works (when enabled):** When you use the "Free API Key" option, the extension communicates with this secure backend, which fetches an image from Pexels and sends it back to you.
 -   **Rate Limiting:** The service is rate-limited to **64 background image requests per month** per user.

 ---